Connect with us

 Rather than worry about a car’s sale price, what we should be looking out for is the annual depreciation of a car.
 If you are buying a new car, this can be calculated based on the scrap value you get after 10 years.

-However, as of Budget 2023, the maximum PARF rebate/scrap value that you can get back after 10 years is $60,000.
-This means if you were to scrap the car after 10 years, your annual depreciation for owning the Lamborghini Urus will be about $132,888.
+However, as of Budget 2026, the maximum PARF rebate/scrap value that you can get back after 10 years is $30,000.
+This will apply to all new cars registered from the second COE bidding exercise in February 2026 onward

 Note: There is little financial logic to be scraping the car after 10 years to recoup the $60,000 as it would probably hold a higher value in the used car market.